 There are, however, different regulations and guidelines for labeling products.
-The requirements for the labeling of textiles and shoes are complex and not always easy to realize in practice.
+The requirements for the labeling of textiles and shoes are complex and not always easy to put into practice.

-Starting in the Summer Collection 2016, we will also label products with that consist of at least 30% recycled materials or at least 30% renewable materials in addition to Green Shape and bluesign® labels.
+As of the Summer Collection 2016, we also began labeling products that consist of at least 30% recycled materials or at least 30% renewable materials.

-We want to make it even easier for our customers to recognize eco-friendly products and make informed purchases.
+We want to make it even easier for our customers to recognize eco-friendly products and make informed purchasing decisions.

 Technical products – child carriers, panniers, avalanche backpacks and tents – are given additional product-specific instructions on use, assembly, maintenance and special safety instructions.

-We make sure that our care instructions are as ecological as possible and recommend, for example, washing at low temperatures and, whenever possible, air drying.
-We also work with our material suppliers on this issue.
-Every season, we check all labels to ensure that the material compositions and therefore the care instructions have not changed.
+We make sure that our care instructions are as ecological as possible and recommend, for example, washing at low temperatures and air drying whenever possible.
+We are also working with our material suppliers on this issue.
+Every season, we check all labels to ensure that the material composition and care instructions have not changed.

-To label our products properly, we work very closely with our material suppliers.
+We work very closely with our material suppliers to label our products properly.
 They provide detailed information on the fiber composition and provide us with the specific care instructions.
-In our Product Lifecycle Management system (PLM), this information is stored in a separate workflow, including control loops, so that we can reliably manage queries and labels.
+In our Product Lifecycle Management system (PLM), this information is stored in a separate workflow that includes control loops so that we can reliably manage queries and labels.